-**** X is for Crossroads ****
+X is for Crossroads - Driving Lessons in Basingstoke

-Crossroads are often accident black spots, so take extra care, especially on roads carrying fast-moving traffic.
+As you develop your skills during your driving lessons in Basingstoke, you will find that crossroads are often accident black spots, so take extra care, especially on roads carrying fast-moving traffic.

 Accidents often involve vehicles turning right.